-"Narrow it Down" (15 mins)
+"Narrow it Down" (20 mins)

 You should assume that you're not going to have enough time to complete the "perfect" project for the Create PT.
-This is ok because you can get full credit for a programming project that feels incomplete as long as it has working elements.
+This is ok because you can get full credit for a programming project that feels incomplete.
 While a large or more complete project is satisfying, your score is based mostly on the written responses which is how you demonstrate that you understand the concepts covered on the Create PT.
 All your project actually needs to include is: